awsdocs/aws-doc-sdk-examples/kotlin/usecases/creating_redshift_application/Readme.md

 ### Creating the resources

-Create an Amazon Redshift cluster and then create a database named **dev**.
+Using the AWS Management Console, create an Amazon Redshift cluster and then create a database named **dev**.
 Next, create a table named **Work** that contains the following fields:

 + **idwork** - A VARCHAR(45) value that represents the PK.
 + **date** - A date value that specifies the date the item was created.